• Duration:18 Nights 19 Days

 About Gokyo Cho La Pass Island Peak Climbing

-The best season for Gokyo Cho La Pass Island Peak climbing is from March to May and from September to November.
+The best seasons for Island Peak Climbing are spring (March to May) and autumn (September to November).
+The weather is generally good during these seasons, and there is less chance of snow and rain.
 However, the winter is also a great time to climb if you are well prepared for the cold weather.
-In the crisp and cold month of December the views of the mountains are crystal clear and there are fewer tourists around.
-The duration of the Gokyo Chola- EBC- Island Peak trek can be lengthened or shortened according to your preference.
+In the crisp and cold month of December, the views of the mountains are crystal clear and there are fewer trekkers around.

 Highlights of Gokyo Cho La Pass Island Peak Climbing

-• gokyo valley is less crowded compared to Everest Base Camp trekkingtrail
+• gokyo valley is less crowded compared to Everest Base Camp trekking trail

 • gokyo’s glacial lakes and amazing view from Gokyo Ri